-I do admit it’s a LOT, and I mean a LOT of work (especially because I am 100% mobile so transporting all my stuff from one part to another, plus setting it all up and then cleaning it can be quite a hassle); but it’s totally worth it when you are doingwhat you love right?
+It’s a LOT, and I mean a LOT of work!
+(Especially when I am 100% mobile – I transport all of my stuff.
+Plus there is set up and then clean up can be quite a hassle.)
+But it’s totally worth it when you are doing what you love right?

 Early childhood is such a beautiful and short window of time.

 And (although it can be hard and challenging at times) I strongly believe we must enjoy it while making it fun for the little ones in our lives.

 There are so many different activities that come to my mind right off the bat when I think about toddlers.
 I have done a lot, and there are many I absolutely love, but today I want to narrow it down to my all-time favorite five.

 But first, let me share with you my 2 must-have items to make the magic happen.
 This is my biggest secret in terms of making it easier to set up and clean up.

 Look for one like the one you will see in many of my pictures.

 Look for a $1 table cloth from the Dollar Store or a canvas drop cloth to wash and reuse over and over again.